leerob/react2025/README.md

 # React 2025

 React 2025 is a course that will show the journey from zero lines of code to production for a real SaaS app called Fast Feedback.
-This is the source code of the course's landing page and docs site.
+This repo holds the source code of the course's landing page and docs site.

 ## Running Locally